-Bonnie Brae is located in southeast metropolitan Denver.
-The winding streets, mature trees and friendly neighbors makes this one of Denver’s most treasured communities.
+Located in southeast metropolitan Denver, the winding streets, mature trees, and friendly neighbors make this one of Denver’s most treasured communities.
 It was developed in the 1940′s and 50′s.
 The homes range from the original smaller but unique houses, to multi-million dollar custom built homes.
-Home prices have been strong in Bonnie Brae, a testament to the desirability of living near the center of a major metropolitan city, with parks, restaurants and shopping all within a few miles.
+Home prices have been strong in Bonnie Brae, a testament to the desirability of living near the center of a major metropolitan city, with parks, restaurants, and shopping all within a few miles.
 Bonnie Brae has had an organized neighborhood association for many years.
 We are a small area (around 700 homes) and we partner with an active Merchants Association, our City Council, and the City of Denver.
 Bonnie Brae has an annual picnic each year in late summer at Bonnie Brae Park.
 This event is a great opportunity to meet neighbors if you are new to the neighborhood or re-connect with those you have not seen in a while.

 Don’t Miss: The park contains eight tennis courts, several athletic fields, a children’s playground, a picnic pavilion, and one of Denver’s public outdoor swimming pools.
 The Denver Botanic Gardens is located on the west side of York St in Cheesman Park.